Skip to content

 This example demonstrates how to use Microsoft Azure Storage connector to:

-1. Create a container (a location for storing employee details) in Microsoft Azure Storage account.
+1. Create a container (a location for storing employee details) in a Microsoft Azure Storage account.

 3. Download an employee details (blob).